zowe/docs-site/docs/troubleshoot/cli/troubleshoot-ibm-db2-database-plug-in.md

 If the driver downloads successfully, security settings can still prompt an unpacking error.

-In the following example, the ODBC driver was downloaded manually and the environment variable `IBM_DB_INSTALLER_URL` is set.
+In the following example, the ODBC driver is downloaded manually and the environment variable `IBM_DB_INSTALLER_URL` is set.

 ```
 Error: invalid distance too far back